Ixonal/UsingJs/README.md

       //occurs after jQuery and then jQueryUI are loaded });

+**Also:**
+The "backup" property defines a source location to attempt to load from if the location in the "src" property has an error.
+This is helpful in avoiding the issue where you attempt to load a dependency from a CDN, but the CDN is temporarily down.

+    using.alias("jQuery", { src: "//ajax.googleapis.com/ajax/libs/jquery/1.11.0/jquery.min.js", backup: "Lib/jquery-1.11.0.min" });

 ### Configurations: ###
 There are certain global options that can be configured: